 In some cluster configurations, application pods and ingress router pods run on the same node.
-If you configure an egress IP for an application project in this scenario, the IP is not used when you send a request to a route from the application project.
+If you configure an egress IP address for an application project in this scenario, the IP address is not used when you send a request to a route from the application project.

 Support for the egress IP address functionality on various platforms is summarized in the following table:

 The egress IP address implementation is not compatible with Amazon Web Services (AWS), Azure Cloud, or any other public cloud platform incompatible with the automatic layer 2 network manipulation required by the egress IP feature.

 To assign one or more egress IPs to a namespace or specific pods in a namespace, the following conditions must be satisfied:

 At least one node in your cluster must have the

 EgressIP object exists that defines one or more egress IP addresses to use as the source IP address for traffic leaving the cluster from pods in a namespace.

 If you create